 The lush green space opened on September 28, 2019, when more than 1,200 visitors came to experience live performances of Composition 21 by Brooklyn-based, Israeli-born artist Naama Tsabar.

-The centerpiece of the Sculpture Garden is a plaza that welcomes visitors to the Nasher Museum.
-Within the Plaza, a framed velvet lawn and a white gallery bench, 45 feet long and more than five feet wide, offer space for play and rest with a view of the plaza and surrounding landscape.
+The centerpiece of the Sculpture Garden is a Piazza that welcomes visitors to the Nasher Museum.
+Within the Plaza, a framed velvet lawn and a white gallery bench, 45 feet long and more than five feet wide, offer space for play and rest with a view of the Piazza and surrounding landscape.
 Bluestone, a traditional paving material used throughout Duke’s campus, grounds the space with a modern herringbone design.

 The Sculpture Garden is designed to host a variety of university and museum events throughout the seasons.
 The velvet lawn is resilient to high foot traffic and adorned with an integrated drainage system, creating an all-weather surface.
 Flush power outlets throughout provide sufficient electricity for complex AV systems such as a projector system which would eventually allow for movies to be projected directly onto the 32-foot exterior wall of the Nasher Museum, creating an outdoor theatre.